Paul Kenyon

-Paul Kenyon is a BAFTA-winning journalist and author who has reported from conflict zones around the world for BBC Panorama and has written several books.
-He made his name confronting criminals in his own prime time TV show on BBC 1.
+Paul Kenyon (born 1966) is a BAFTA-winning journalist and author who has reported from more than 50 countries around the world, including multiple conflict zones, often for the BBC, and is the author of several books and podcasts.
+He began his career on BBC Panorama.

 Early life

-Kenyon grew up in Bury, Lancashire and Penn, Buckinghamshire.
-He attended the Royal Grammar School, High Wycombe and then Bury Grammar School where he played 1st XV rugby and captained the athletics team.
+Kenyon grew up in Bury and Penn, Buckinghamshire.
+He was raised as a Unitarian, but his family would sometimes attend Quaker meeting houses.
+Kenyon attended the Royal Grammar School, High Wycombe and then Bury Grammar School where he played 1st XV rugby and captained the athletics team.
 He studied social science at Nottingham Trent University.

-He was raised as a Unitarian, but his family would sometimes attend Quaker meeting houses.

-Kenyon was an obsessive follower of The Clash.
-At a gig in Blackburn he once sang on stage beside Joe Strummer before being dragged away and beaten by security.

 Career

 Kenyon was Parliamentary Research Assistant to Lib Dem MP Simon Hughes from 1987 to 1988.

-He then worked as a reporter at a succession of Independent Local Radio stations: Viking Radio in Hull, Red Rose in Preston, and Piccadilly in Manchester, before becoming a producer at BBC Greater London Radio where he was a contemporary of Chris Evans, Danny Baker and Tommy Vance.
+He then worked as a reporter at a succession of Independent Local Radio stations: Viking Radio in Hull, Red Rose in Preston, and Piccadilly in Manchester, before becoming a producer at BBC Greater London Radio.
 After a spell as a political reporter for the BBC at Millbank, Kenyon became BBC South's Political Correspondent in 1993, and their Home Affairs Correspondent in 1994.
-It was during that time he became interested in investigative filmmaking and was given his own mini-series called "Open to Question" where he exposed criminals and confronted them on camera.

-In 1996 Kenyon became a BBC News correspondent based at TV Centre in Shepherd's Bush, but after a year was offered his own investigative series again, this time on BBC 2, called "Raising the Roof".
+In 1996 Kenyon became a BBC News correspondent, and in 1997 was offered his own investigative series, this time on BBC 2, called "Raising the Roof".
 It continued for two series, until Kenyon was offered his own prime time series on BBC1 – "Kenyon Confronts" which ran from 2001 to 2003.
 The show used secret filming and dramatic confrontations to expose criminals.
 Kenyon famously stopped a sham wedding just as the couple were making their vows, and faked his own funeral in Haiti during an investigation into insurance fraud.